What’s the best weed killer for any garden weeds?

 The one-touch trigger prevents hand fatigue, while the extendable lance avoids bending.
 Also, the Pump ‘N’ Go pressure sprayer is easily refillable.

 Salt is a fantastic natural herbicide and pesticide, which we’ve been using for hundreds of years.
-It’s cheap and very effective to kill off those nasty garden weeds!
+Cheap, it’s very effective to kill off those nasty garden weeds!

 Mix together three parts salt with one-part water.
 Leave this mix to stand for 10 minutes to make sure the salt has dissolved.

 Add to a spray bottle and squirt the weeds with the solution.
 Don’t use it on lawns or flowers as it can prevent future growth.

 Salt is a simple and cost-effective way to keep the weeds at bay.